gpoblon/rust-doc/rust.md

 license = "MIT OR Apache-2.0" // multiple licences is ok
 ```
 If it is not a SPDX licence, create a *licence-file* and specify its name in the `licence=` field
 ##### Publish, update, remove
 `cargo publish`
 To update a package: update the `version=` field from the *Cargo.toml* file (follow this convention *https://semver.org/*) then re-run `cargo publish`
-`cargo yank --vers 1.0.1` which can be undone: `cargo yank --vers 1.0.1 --undo` prevents every new project to starting to depend to that version.
+`cargo yank --vers 1.0.1` (which can be undone: `cargo yank --vers 1.0.1 --undo`) prevents every new project to depend on that version.
 But projects that already used that version will continue to depend on it with no issue

-## Organize large projects with worspaces (14.3)
+## Organize large projects with workspaces (14.3)
-It is the possibility to split up a package into multiple library crates that share the same *Cargo.lock* and output directory
+It is the possibility to split up a project into multiple library crates (packages) that share the same *Cargo.lock* and output directory
-Several wyas to structure it, idiomatic one:
-library crate 1: `add_one` function
-library crate 2: `add_two` function
-binary crate depends on crate 1 & 2 and provides main functionality
 !
 There will only be a single, shared, *target* directory so not every crate has to be rebuilt every time
 ##### Creation
-Create a folder for each *workspace* with a *Cargo.toml* file as:
+Idiomatic way: create a folder for each *package* with a *Cargo.toml* file with its own package name as a workspace member:
 ```
-add
+add_workspace
 ├── Cargo.lock
 ├── Cargo.toml
 ├── add-one